 Going through a full cycle, we managed to provision 48 GPS units in 15 minutes.
 This is an order of magnitude faster than the manual process, and best of all, most of it is unattended, allowing this process to scale with purchase of hardware.

-It turned out the Raspberry is really not powerfull enough to efficiently run ansible.
+It turned out the Raspberry is really not powerful enough to efficiently run Ansible.
 Ansible spawns a lot of short lived python processes, which all have to go through VM startup.
-PyPy won’t help here, as ansible executes each task as a separate process, and JITs don’t perform well here.
-So either we’ll need to replace ansible with something spanwy, or replace the CPU with a more powerful one.
+PyPy won’t help here, as Ansible executes each task as a separate process, and JIT compilers don’t perform well here.
+So either we’ll need to replace Ansible with something less span-heavy, or replace the CPU with a more powerful one.

 The EyeBoot is overpowered for this job.
 We already were aware of that when we bought it, and is is unlikely we’ll buy a second one, unless we can find a good bargain.

 Plans for the future